Migrants increasingly drawn to Spain's Canary Islands – DW – 09/03/2024

 Omar now assists in the reception of new migrants arriving on the island.
 He takes care of the new arrivals with his colleagues as they enter the temporary center for foreigners, under the watch of the National Police.
 The center is responsible for carrying out registration and identification procedures for people who enter the country irregularly.

-Local sources in El Hierro believe at least 75,000 people are expected to try to reach Europe through the Canary Islands route.
+Local sources in El Hierro believe at least 75,000 people are expected to try to reach Europe through the Canary Islands route between September and October.

 Faced with the imminent increase in the number of boats arriving on the small island, one wonders whether the solidarity of the locals has a limit or is inexhaustible.